MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 ## Turn on ReFS deduplication and compression

 You can turn on ReFS deduplication and compression using Windows Admin Center or PowerShell.
 For a one-time manual run with no file change tracking, you can also use [`ReFSUtil`](/windows-server/administration/windows-commands/refsutil).
-However, once activated via Windows Admin Center or PowerShell, you cannot use `ReFSUtil` for this feature.
+However, once you activate this feature via Windows Admin Center or PowerShell, you cannot use `ReFSUtil`.

 # [Windows Admin Center](#tab/windowsadmincenter)